Covid 19 coronavirus: The absurdity of no health advice for the Covid-visited Countdown

 The crack team parachuted in to take quarantine and managed isolation by the scruff of the neck didn't provide any satisfactory answers.

-Asked why the Ministry of Health wasn't involved in advising the supermarket, they basically said it was something that needed to be considered.
+Instead of saying Ministry of Health advice should be an essential part of any response to someone absconding and hanging out in a particular location - in this instance in busy central Auckland - they basically said it was something that needed to be considered.

 Woods said the man's close contacts, if any, and his movements were the priority, but the man moved through the Countdown and potentially came into contact with people there.